AdityaNair102001/cobalt-assignment/README.md

-## The application has 2 parts- react client and express server.
+## The application has 2 parts: react client and express server.

-#Steps to run:
+# Steps to run:

 ## Client
 - cd client